QualiChain/consortium/README.md

 2. To create an account belonging to a higher education institution, follow the next steps: run ``node createAccount_script.js``

-* Copy the output of the private key to line 6 ``deployContract_script.js``, without the initial `0x`.
+* From the output copy the Private Key to line 6 of file ``deployContract_script.js``, without the initial `0x`.
+* Store the Address of the account in a file.
+* Your account has to ether, so if you are using Ropsten reclaim some for free at: https://faucet.ropsten.be/ or https://ipfs.io/ipfs/QmVAwVKys271P5EQyEfVSxm7BJDKWt42A2gHvNmxLjZMps/ (ether may take up to some minutes to arrive)

 3. To deploy the school contract smart contract, with the created credentails, run ``node deployContract_script.js``
-Note: you may have to Reclaim ETH for the Ropsten network: https://faucet.ropsten.be/ or https://ipfs.io/ipfs/QmVAwVKys271P5EQyEfVSxm7BJDKWt42A2gHvNmxLjZMps/ (ether may take up to some minutes to arrive)

 4. Run ``npm run start``